joshbacon/RAM/README.md

 <!-- [![codegambit Screen Shot][product-screenshot]](https://codegambit.io) -->

 `RAM` is an android social media app intended to focus on CS & tech related humour.
-Complete with the basic features of creating an account and uploading a post whlie interacting with others along; along with being able to add friends, view their profile, and chat with them.
+Complete with the basic features of creating an account and uploading a post whlie interacting with other's posts; along with being able to add friends, view their profile, and chat with them.